Drafter500/react-sectioned-progressbar/README.md

 # react-sectioned-progressbar
-React sectioned progress bar is a simple SVG based component that draws circular progress made of specified number of sections
+Inspired by https://github.com/iqnivek/react-circular-progressbar, I made a different version of circular progress bar.
+The only big difference is that progress bar is divided by specified number of sections.

 ![samples.png](/samples.png?raw=true)